Understanding Anxiety and Neurodivergence

 - Anxiety that improves significantly when you are alone in a controlled environment

-If several of these resonate, a comprehensive evaluation that looks beyond anxiety to assess for autism and ADHD may provide the clarity you have been seeking.
+If several of these resonate, a comprehensive evaluation may provide the clarity you have been seeking.
+An assessment that looks beyond anxiety to screen for autism and ADHD can reveal the full picture.
 Our resources on why anxiety attacks happen, when anxiety feels out of control, and why anxiety is worse at night can help you understand your specific patterns.

 Managing Anxiety as a Neurodivergent Person

-Effective anxiety management for neurodivergent adults requires strategies that account for the full picture of your neurology.
-Generic anxiety advice—"just breathe," "think positive," "exercise more"—often falls flat because it does not address the neurological roots.
+Effective anxiety management for neurodivergent adults must account for the full picture of your neurology.
+Generic advice like "just breathe" or "think positive" often falls flat.
+It does not address the neurological roots.

 - Address sensory needs first — Reduce sensory overwhelm, and anxiety often drops naturally.
 Build a sensory toolkit with noise-canceling headphones, sunglasses, fidgets, and comfort items.